 Optional forms of insurance in Spain

-Dental work is not typically covered by health insurance policies.
+Dental work in Spain is not typically covered by health insurance policies.
 However, you can add it as a supplement or take out a separate dental policy.
 Study the costs and benefits of a dental insurance policy carefully before taking it out as some simply offer a discount on services.

 Although a 50% discount may seem attractive, consider how often you’ll use the policy and whether it costs more than your annual check-ups and cleaning.

-In addition to this, you may also be locked into a single network of providers – if so, you might want to check if your nearest English-speaking dentist is on the list before you sign.
+In addition to this, you may also be locked into a single network of providers – if so, you might want to check if your nearest English-speaking dentist in Spain is on the list before you sign.